BuildCircle/superheroes-docker/README.md

-# Build Circle Superheroes tech test
+# Build Circle Superheroes docker tech test

-Superheroes and Supervillains are always battling it out, but how do we know who wins?
-This repo contains a function that gives us that answer.

-The `battle` function in `src/main.ts` takes a hero name, and a villain name, and returns us the hero or villain that would win in a battle.

-The characters and their stats are stored in a json file stored in AWS S3 - https://s3.eu-west-2.amazonaws.com/build-circle/characters.json
+This repository contains a node HTTP API that returns a list of superhero and super-villain characters.

+Our aim is to host this API locally using docker.

 ## Task